 For example, what can you learn to avoid or repeat from past experiences?
 Can you identify, in hindsight, something that was at stake and overlooked because you were trying to act fast?
 When we have more information we can better weigh alternatives.

 All of this, however, is at odds with speed.
-We cannot both act fast and ponder carefully!
+We cannot both act fast and ponder carefully.
 What might be new ways of combining urgently needed actions with careful exploration of their impacts?
 What role could you see there for you?
 Do you think you could be more vocal and perhaps find more courage to offer a perspective that certainly is not mainstream?
+Reflective practices help to pause, and to ponder the situation and its implications before jumping into action.

 According to your answers, you seem to be gifted with an intuition that something is not quite right.
-Does it ever happen to you that you wish you could relax more, slow down and do nothing?
+Does it sometimes happen to you that you wish you could relax more, slow down or do nothing?
 Does your body, your mind or perhaps your soul call for a break, less stress?
 What message may be there for you, waiting to be heard and acted upon?
 And how can you more confidently share this different way of being and living with others?